sanchit-gandhi/whisper-jax/README.md

 cd whisper-jax
 pip install -e .["endpoint"]
 ```

+We recommend that you set-up an endpoint in the same zone/region as the one you are based in.
+This reduces the communication
+time between your local machine and the remote one, which can significantly reduce the overall request time.

 The Python script [`fastapi_app.py`](app/fastapi_app.py) contains the code to launch a FastAPI app with the Whisper large-v2 model.
 By default, it uses a batch size of 16 and bfloat16 half-precision.
 You should update these parameters depending on your